Tina.

 Today I own several arcade controller replicas, namely but not exhaustively 3 IIDX controllers, 2 pop’n music controllers, 2 Taiko drums, an SDVX controller, a metal DDR dance pad, a Groove Coaster controller, a 24-inch touchscreen, and my passion even spread to my relatives as my girlfriend owns an actual jubeat arcade cabinet.

 I’m very passionate about them and I try to play a bit of every rhythm game out there.
 I spend most of my time and efforts getting better at IIDX and SDVX, but when I get the chance I also play other, including smaller and less known games.
-Have you tried Rhythm Doctor or Just Shape & Beats?
+Have you tried Phigros, Rhythm Doctor or Just Shape & Beats?
 They are amazing!

 I am also known for being the founder of Make Some Noise, a French organization and community for rhythm games enthusiasts.
 Our main goals are to create a way for the French players to interact together and to share our passion and knowledge about the games with others.
 This takes the form of organizing events, both IRL and online, having a presence at conventions such as the Japan Expo or Epitanime, and an active online Discord community.